rehartmann/nimternalsql/README.md

 DECIMAL and NUMERIC are internally represented as 64-bit integers.
 The maximum number of digits is 18.

+AUTOINCREMENT is supported on INTEGER and BIGINT columns.
+It is not restricted to key columns.

 ## Scalar operators

 Besides the usual arithmetic, comparison, and logical operators, NimternalSQL supports the following scalar operators: